How Hermes Requisitioned His Groove Back: Broadcast and reception

 In its initial airing, the episode placed 94th in the Nielsen ratings for primetime shows for the week of March 27 – April 2, 2000.

 The A.V.
-Club gave the episode an A.
+Club gave the episode an A, calling it "one of the better episodes of the show’s first two seasons because it hits that hard to reach spot between absolute sincerity and dark satire."